List of recurring The Simpsons characters: Bumblebee Man

-Bumblebee Man (voiced by Hank Azaria from 1992 to 2020 and Eric Lopez since 2020) is the star of a Mexican Spanish-language television sitcom on Channel Ocho in which he dresses in a bumblebee costume and performs slapstick comedy.
+Bumblebee Man (voiced by Hank Azaria from 1992 to 2020, Eric Lopez from 2020 to 2022, and Humberto Vélez since 2025) is the star of a Mexican Spanish-language television sitcom on Channel Ocho in which he dresses in a bumblebee costume and performs slapstick comedy.
 In the episode "Team Homer", his full name is shown to be "Pedro Chespirito".
 He works at the same studio as Kent Brockman.
 His first appearance was in "Itchy & Scratchy: The Movie".
 Bumblebee Man almost never takes off his costume, except for the episode "22 Short Films About Springfield", in which his private life is shown.
 In this short segment, he is portrayed as very clumsy rather than simply acting as such.

 In general, Bumblebee Man only speaks in simple, over-enunciated (and often inaccurate) Spanish sentences.
 His catchphrases of choice are typically ¡Ay, ay, ay, no me gusta!; ¡Ay, no es bueno!; and ¡Ay, Dios no me ama!.
 Quite commonly, his phrases will be intentionally sloppy Spanish.
 For example, in the episode "22 Short Films About Springfield", there are several words used that are not real (such as wudpequero for "woodpecker", rather than the correct pájaro carpintero).
 The crude Spanish is used so that English-speaking viewers would still understand it audibly rather than subtitled.
 However, the sole examples that feature him speaking English are briefly in "Mr. Spritz Goes to Washington" and in "Bart Gets Famous", which is the episode that has a part where he anchors the news with an English accent, filling in for Kent Brockman, who would not report the news because he did not get his Danish pastry, which Bart stole to give to Krusty.

 Bumblebee Man is a caricature parody of El Chapulín Colorado, a character created and portrayed by Mexican television comedian Roberto Gómez Bolaños (a.k.a.
 "Chespirito"), and his show consists of simple skits, often involving heavy slapstick and set in an empty room.
 The staff have said that whenever they watched Univision, this character was "always on", thus they created Bumblebee Man, who is also always on the air when the Spanish-language channel is depicted.
 His costume was based on one used in the Saturday Night Live sketch "The Killer Bees".

 In 2003, Azaria won a Primetime Emmy Award for Outstanding Voice-Over Performance for voicing Bumblebee Man, and various other characters.